JennaMcCullough/Sacer-RADseq/README.md

 # Sacer-RADseq
 Code used in McCullough et al. in review "Rapidly Radiating Clade of ‘Great Speciators’ Harbors Rampant Incomplete Lineage Sorting and Low Levels of Gene Flow (Aves: Todiramphus kingfishers)"

-This repository has code for data processing and analyses.
+This repository has code for data processing and most analyses.
 See Dryad repository (link to include here when generated) for supplementary information and datasets.

 We created a dataset will all samples (n=63) and seven different subsets for PCAs/ADMIXTURE etc.